LaurinZubler/sa-documentation/readme.md

 ## Github Pages
 The documentation pdf is automatically generated and published to Github Pages on push to the `main origin` branch.

-The latest pdf can be viewed here: https://laurinzubler.github.io/sa-documentation/main.pdf
+The latest version can be viewed here: https://laurinzubler.github.io/sa-documentation/main.pdf

 ## Typst